by Texas Homesteader ~

 Summer is hot & humid in our part of NE Texas & I’m doing all I can to keep my plants watered.
 A cistern mishap involving a split hose drained all the rainwater from my 18′ deep cistern.
 WOW!
 So I’m trying to conserve water as much as possible.

-I came across a large-mouth bottle with a built-in grip on the handle and a metal-center lid and the thought occurred to me – maybe I can use this to keep my container garden of spinach watered.
+I came across a large-mouth bottle with a built-in grip on the handle and a metal-center lid.
+Then the thought occurred to me – maybe I can use this to keep my container garden of spinach watered.

 Repurposing A Wide-Mouth Jar

-I figured I could use it to add fertilizer and hand water smaller potted plants, but today I’ll use it to slowly soak in my rainwater into my large container of Malabar Spinach.
+I figured I could use it to add fertilizer and hand water smaller potted plants.
+But today I’ll use it to slowly soak in my rainwater into my large container of Malabar Spinach.

 A side note: a sweet friend shared this Malabar Spinach with me.
 Unlike traditional spinach that bolts at the first whiff of warmer weather, this spinach grows vigorously in the heat.
 And it vines – so pretty!

 Keeping Potted Plants Watered

 And now for the complicated part… I turned it upside down between the two plants and sat it directly onto the mulched dirt.
-It s-l-o-w-l-y drained water from those tiny holes and watered the plants.
+It s-l-o-w-l-y drained water from those small holes in the lid and watered the plants.